 Occasional memory lapses are common when it comes to the aging process.
 But, these memory lapses should not interfere with daily living.
 If memory lapses are interfering with their daily living, you should consult a doctor.
 Safety is one of the biggest concerns.
 Is your loved one neglecting areas of their life such as paying bills, hygiene, work, or their social life?
 It may be time to look into memory care.

 Don’t be afraid to trust your gut when it comes to your loved one’s memory loss.
 It’s important to be proactive and prepare for what to expect.
 Educate yourself on dementia and Alzheimer’s disease.
-The Alzheimer’s Association or a local memory care community may offer support groups or an education series.
+The Alzheimer’s Association or a local community may offer support groups or an education series.

 Benefits of Memory Care

 Memory care is an excellent option for seniors with memory loss.
 These communities offer a secure and safe environment.
 This living option helps protect residents while minimizing wandering and elopement.
-Memory care communities train their staff to work with residents with memory loss.
+These communities train their staff to work with residents with memory loss.
 The team knows how to redirect residents.
 They also know how to respond to the various behaviors residents may exhibit.

 Memory care communities provide activities to help keep the resident’s senses stimulated.
 These activities also help keep residents engaged and active.
 The brain is a muscle, and it’s important to work it out like you would any other muscle.
 Sensory stimulation also aids in increasing their quality of life and happiness.